kane-armstrong/firestore-hello-world/README.md

 This is configured to take a json key file as exported from the Google console.

-* If using Kubernetes, you could set this as a secret in there
+* If using Kubernetes, you could set this as a secret in there in base64 format
-* Could also inject/use volumes/etc to get the json key to the container
+* Could also inject/use volumes/etc to get the json key into the container as a file
-* Put the json blob in KeyVault (max of 25k bytes, key seems to generally be less than 5k bytes)
+* Or you could put the json file in KeyVault (max of 25k bytes, key seems to generally be less than 5k bytes)
 * Avoid environment variables unless those can be permanently masked in whatever you're shipping to